The Franklin InstituteCurrently Open [Closes at 05:00 pm]

 - Time Required: 03:00 Hrs

-- Tags: Science Museum, Observatory, Planetarium , Theatre, Family And Kids
+- Tags: Science Museums, Observatory, Planetarium , Theatre, Family And Kids

 Benjamin Franklin was noted for his immense interest in science.
 That’s why they fittingly named this place after him.
 Established in 1824, the institute is famous for “using hands on interactive displays before it was cool.”
 As a result, the place has been historically used to demonstrate ground breaking new technology or discoveries in Science.
 It’s Science Museum is it’s main tourist draw – and it’s utterly fascinating.
 The exhibits include Electricity (Franklin’s discover of Electricity), Changing Earth ( the power of natural phenomena on the Earth), The Franklin Airshow, the Giant Heart, The Joel M. Bloom observatory, the Sports Challenge, The Train Factory, Sir Isaac’s Loft (create you own unique art and science masterpiece), Space Command and the Amazing machine.
 There’s also an awesome domed IMAX theatre in what is America’s second oldest planetarium.
 This place is riveting – no matter if you’re a kid or an adult!